StrangelyTyped/StringView/README.md

 ####`dataview.getStringData(byteOffset, optional byteLength, optional encoding)`
 Functionally identical to the method `getString`, but returns an object with two properties: `str`, and `byteLength` - the `str` property is the read string, and the `byteLength` property indicates the number of bytes that were consumed while reading it.
 Note that if decoding issues are encountered this byte length value may differ from a subsequently calculated byte length for the returned string.

-#### `dataview.getStringNT(byteOffset, optional encoding)`
+#### `dataview.getStringNT(byteOffset, optional encoding, optional terminator)`
-Returns the string represented by this DataView's buffer starting at `byteOffset` and reading until a null byte or the end of the buffer is encountered, interpreted using the specified encoding.
+Returns the string represented by this DataView's buffer starting at `byteOffset` and reading until a null byte (or the numeric char code specified as `terminator`) or the end of the buffer is encountered, interpreted using the specified encoding.

-#### `dataview.getStringDataNT(byteOffset, optional encoding)`
+#### `dataview.getStringDataNT(byteOffset, optional encoding, optional terminator)`
 Functionally identical to the method `getStringNT`, but returns an object with two properties: `str`, and `byteLength` - the `str` property is the read string (**not including** null byte), and the `byteLength` property indicates the number of bytes that were consumed while reading it (**including** the null byte).
 Note that if decoding issues are encountered this byte length value may differ from a subsequently calculated byte length for the returned string.

 #### `dataview.setString(byteOffset, value, optional encoding)`